FDSN/OBS-standards/standards_proposed.md

 to store essential information about OBS deployments.

-obsinfo subnetwork files can be used with the ``obsinfo`` software to generate [FDSN StationXML](http://docs.fdsn.org/projects/stationxml/en/latest/index.html) files with embedded OBS-specific information, or with other toolw to modify existing StationXML files.
+obsinfo subnetwork files can be used with the ``obsinfo`` software to generate [FDSN StationXML](http://docs.fdsn.org/projects/stationxml/en/latest/index.html) files with embedded OBS-specific information, or with other tools to modify existing StationXML files.

 #### miniSEED data